GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 {% endblock %}
 ```

 `index.html` inherits the `base.html` file using the keyword `extends`.
-It then goes ahead to define its own template.
+It then goes ahead to define its template.
 Below, see a very responsive page built using Tailwind CSS in Flask.

 ![Tailwind flask](/images/tailwindcss/getting_started/tailwind_flask.gif)